SateBangUus/betterreads-web/README.md

 ## Features

-- Library
+- Library</br>
     User can find books from the dataset.
 User can also filter books based on genre to make it easier to find
-- Book Review
+- Book Review</br>
     User can leave a review and give a rating about a book that user have read.
 User can also like and dislike a review that was written by another user.
-- Book Recommendation by Curators
+- Book Recommendation by Curators</br>
     Curators can give a recommendation about recommended book to user.
-- User Top 5 Books
+- User Top 5 Books</br>
     User can create their own top 5 books list that they have read.

 ## User Roles